diegoulloao/sponsors-readme-workflow/README.md

 # sponsors-readme-workflow

-workflow to add sponsors inside repositories readme
+workflow that adds sponsors to the readme on push event.

 # Sponsors